Academic Clubs

 FBLA

 Future Business Leaders of America is an academic club that prepares students for careers in and outside of business.
 It teaches networking, interview skills, and puts an emphasis on community service.
 FBLA is the largest student organization in the country and the largest club at PAHS with over 100 members.
-If you have any questions, please email Mrs. Fields.

 Model United Nations